Coordinate at Content, Not at Git

 Periodic refresh passes.
 R's first steward periodically pulls current state from D for the grafted nodes — a manual pass, not an automated sync.
 The pass overwrites grafted node content with D's current version (preserving R-specific edits where present), refreshes the donor Reference body to reflect any new D additions, and runs the audit to catch drift the refresh introduces.
 The cadence is per-relationship; tagged-release on D plus periodic refresh on R is one workable pattern.

 Either graph may lead a change.
-A change to a Form Contract, Predicate, or Skill can originate in either graph.
-The graph where the change first lands carries it; the other graph picks it up on the next refresh.
+A change to a Form Contract, Predicate, Skill, or canonical script can originate in either graph.
+The graph where the change first lands carries it; the other graph picks it up on the next refresh (for grafted nodes) or on the next peer-diff pass (for canonical scripts).
 Neither graph is canonical; the move that benefits both gets adopted both ways.

 Consequences